In Bad Grund, 10km north of Osterode.

 The first natural cave of the tour was discovered in 1911, during the construction of the entrance tunnel.
 There are some nice speleothems and fossils on exhibition, and also some speleothems on the ceiling.
 The driping water from the crack in the ceiling is collected in a small artificial pool.
 After the remaining part of the tunnel, the main chamber of the cave is reached at its deepest point.
 A wide staircase leads up to a first plateau, where the impressive watermark can be seen.
 The tour follows some side passages to meet the upper part of the main chamber.
 The main stalagmite is found here, called König Hübich (King Hübich), more about this later.
 Here is a steep and narrow staircase leading to the former exit, which is actually the oldest entrance to the cave.
 It is closed now, the visitors go back to the lower part of the main chamber and then back to the entrance through the tunnels.

 The Iberg Dripstone Cave is a historic show cave, and rather small.
 Despite the name, there are no extraordinary dripstones.
 The name was coined in the 19th century, at this time the name dripstone cave was used for any karst cave, it was actually more common.
 The most impressive formation named König Hübich (King Hübich) is a huge and massive stalagmite with a thinner and pointy tower on top, about 40cm high.
-If you know it, its easy to see that the slim top does not belong to this place.
-It is a part of another stalagmite, probably even a stalactite, which was placed here long time ago.
+If you know where to look, its easy to see that the slim top does not belong to this place.
+It is a part of another stalagmite, probably even a stalactite, which was placed here long time ago, during the 19th century.
 There is water dripping at this place, depositing limestone, and so the top is today fused with the base.

 |Iberger Tropfsteinhöhle Gallery|